kubeflow/examples/named_entity_recognition/documentation/step-5-run-pipeline.md

                                  arguments)
 ```

-## Scale Training
+## Options to scale your training

+> These are optional extenstions and outside of the scope of this example.

-As default training jobs are running within the CPU pool.
+As default, training jobs are running within the CPU pool.
-If the dataset size increase or model complexity increases you have several options:
+If the dataset size or model complexity increases you have several options:

-* Scale the training with AI Platform
+* Scale the training with AI Platform .
-* Train in Kubeflow by enabling GPU or TPU on the ContainerOp
+* Train in Kubeflow by enabling GPU or TPU on the ContainerOp.
 * Converting the Keras model to a TensorFlow estimator and take advantage of distributed training.

 *Next*: [Monitor the training](step-6-monitor-training.md)